LBRF-Pipelines/SWI_Solomon2024_Analysis/README.md

 ## Analysis Code Usage

-The raw data for the project can be found on the [Open Science Framework](https://osf.io/v45pq/).
-UPDATE THIS!
+The raw data for the project can be found on the [Open Science Framework](https://osf.io/ey398/).

 1. Extract the (`labview.zip`) in a created directory `SWI_Analysis/_Data/`.
 2. Download the (`SWI_datasheet.csv` & `masterlist.csv`) in the directory `SWI_Analysis/_Data/`.